 As a fundamental member of this team, you’ll work as a Circulating Nurse, Scrub Nurse or Post-Anesthesia Care Nurse.
 With additional specialist education and certification, you can join as a Certified Registered Nurse Anesthetist.
 You’ll collaborate with members of the surgical team to safeguard the patient, constantly monitoring the patient’s response to treatment.
 While patients are undergoing surgery, you are one of their greatest advocates.
 Highly trained, you’ll work alongside a great team whose primary goal is to detect the slightest changes in your patient and respond immediately to life-threatening conditions.

-Innovative surgeries are a focal-point at NewYork-Presbyterian Hospital, and you are right in the midst of it.
+Innovative surgeries are a focal-point at NewYork-Presbyterian, and you are right in the midst of it.
 You’ll participate in the return to health of patients, from the challenging surgery through the critical hand-off to the receiving health care team.
-At NewYork-Presbyterian Hospital, our surgical teams perform surgeries not seen anywhere else in the world.
-For example, in 2009, we performed a 43-hour surgery to remove a tumor attached to several organs and vessels in a patient’s abdomen.
+At NewYork-Presbyterian, our surgical teams perform surgeries not seen anywhere else in the world.
+For example, we performed a 43-hour surgery to remove a tumor attached to several organs and vessels in a patient’s abdomen.
 In another procedure, we used a portable extracorporeal membrane oxygenation machine as a bridge to lung transplantation—one of first times in the world this approach has been employed.
 All of these facets make perioperative nursing not just a rewarding but a riveting career.

 Where We Work: